Cumberland ValleyQuick Links

 - Stay overnight at the Ironmaster's Mansion, also at Pine Grove Furnace State Park, a famous resting stop of Appalachian Trail thru-hikers.
 The mansion was renovated and reopened in 2011 as a facility for weddings and meetings, and a hostel for A.T. thru-hikers and outdoor enthusiasts.
 For a nominal fee you can stay the night in their dormitory-style rooms, enjoy the park, hike the A.T. and have a chance to connect with a thru-hiker.

 - Choose from a variety of Appalachian Trail day trips below.

 The Mid-Atlantic Appalachian Trail Conservancy is in the designated Appalachian Trail Community of Boiling Springs.
 You can pick up trail maps, free parking permits (long-term parking available) and find out more about best A.T. hot spots in Cumberland Valley.

 Directional signage along the trail: 2 inch by 6 inch rectangular white blazes show you the way.
 A double blaze indicates a turn or prominent landmark.

 Explore the Appalachian Trail Interactive Map to find parking and shelters along the trail.

-Ideas for a Cumberland Valley A.T.
+DAY HIKES - Ideas for a Cumberland Valley A.T.
 Day Trip

 Park at Scott Farm Appalachian Trail Work Center.
 Scott Farm is the headquarters for A.T. trail maintenance activity for the Mid-Atlantic Appalachian Trail Conservancy, as well as one of the maintaining clubs, Cumberland Valley Appalachian Trail Club.
 A water spigot and portable toilet is available during spring, summer and fall.
 Trail information can be found at the bulletin board and in a box on the side of the barn.